-Proposals for development within the curtilage of existing dwellings lying outside the settlement area should be refused unless they meet the conditions of Policy WIV 1.
+Proposals for development within the curtilage of existing dwellings lying outside the settlement boundary should be refused unless they meet the conditions of Policy WIV 2.

-Within the settlement area proposals should:
+Within the settlement boundary proposals must comply with all the following criteria:

-- i.
-Ensure that the design of the proposed development reflects the character of the surrounding townscape including respecting the scale, mass and height of surrounding properties and avoid the appearance of cramming; - ii.
-Ensure that neighbouring properties amenities are not adversely affected; - iii.
-Not result in the loss of gardens which are important to the surrounding townscape; - iv.
-Reduce the risk of flooding to surrounding properties from either surface water or fluvial flooding; - v.
-Include adequate on-site car parking on both the existing property and the proposed site so as not to increase the need for additional on-street car parking; - vi.
-Ensure that there is no severe impact on wild life. - vii.
-Include mitigation measures to prevent an unacceptable increase in traffic flows on residential streets.
+- (i) Ensure that the design of the proposed development reflects the character of the surrounding townscape including respecting the scale, mass and height of surrounding properties and avoid the appearance of cramming; - (ii) Ensure that neighbouring properties amenities are not adversely affected; - (iii) Not result in the loss of gardens which are visually or functionally important to the surrounding townscape; - (iv) Ensure that the risk of surface water and fluvial flooding is not increased on site or to surrounding properties and take every available opportunity to reduce any such risk; - (v) Include adequate on-site car parking on both the existing property and the proposed site so as not to increase the need for additional on-street car parking; - (vi) Ensure that there is no adverse impact on wildlife; - (vii) Include mitigation measures where appropriate and necessary to do so to prevent any unacceptable increase in traffic flows on residential streets as a result of the proposal.